raiden-network/raiden/docs/red_eyes_mainnet_tutorial.rst

         "funds": 20000
     }

-This automatically connects our node to 3 other nodes in the network with 20000 / 5 Rei tokens in each channel.
+This automatically connects our node to 3 other nodes in the network with 20000 / 5 wei tokens in each channel.

-We're now ready to start sending RDN tokens using the Raiden Network.
+We're now ready to start sending W-ETH tokens using the Raiden Network.

 In case we know of a specific address in the network that we will do frequent payments to, we can open a channel directly to this address by doing the following: